PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-16 16:30:23
+Last updated: 2024-04-16 16:30:56
-Random Quote: Miguel: "Would you have really fed me to those hippos?"
-Pablo: "No. Hippos don't like Mexicans either." - Pablo Escobar
+Random Quote: I'd ask what you're up to, Klaus, but then it occurred to me: I don't care. - Number Five